 We are very proud to offer our customers the purist, most delicious Rhode Island honey.
 All our honey is produced right here on our farm in Foster, Rhode Island.
 Our bees have been building out honeycomb for years, and we are currently up to 15 hives, and expanding every year.

 Our honey is truly local to Foster, RI.
 We do not buy honey from other apiaries.
 We don't pasteurize our honey, thus preserving all of the vitamins, minerals, amino acids, enzymes, and pollen found naturally in the honey.
-Commercial honey is heated to a high temperature to bottle in a factory, which destroys and neutralizes all of the good things that come naturally in the honey and removed all the benefits of eating honey.
+Commercial honey is heated to a high temperature to speed up bottling, which destroys and neutralizes all of the good things that come naturally in the honey and remove all the benefits of eating honey.

 Our farm, like much of Foster, is surrounded by wetlands and forest.
 This environment helps the Sweet Pepperbush (clethra alnifolia) plant thrive – an important wild source of nectar and pollen for pollinators like honeybees.
 One of our (and our bee’s) favorite times of year is the blossoming of the Sweet Pepperbush plants, when the sweet fragrance of these wildflowers fills the forest and sets off one of the busiest times of year for our little foragers.